 Students in this course will continue to expand their knowledge and execution of classical ballet technique.
 Focus is placed on performance quality while executing ballet combinations and smoothing movement transitions.
-Prerequisites: MTH 341 or Assessment/Departmental Approval instructor on honing and synthesizing all skills accumulated thus far, and further develop their unique artistic voice.
-Prerequisites: MTH 344
+Prerequisites: MTH 341 or Assessment/Departmental Approval

 MTH 354 | Private Voice IV [1 credit]